US Economic Growth Displayed by GDP Figures

 GDP (QoQ) (US)

 The US economy went through a rough period during winter and, as a result, the GDP report for Q1 of this year showed a mere 2.0% growth, which was lower than the 2.2% estimate.
 But, we saw a decent expansion in Q2.
 The final reading for Q2 was revised higher to 4.2% from 4.1%.
 In Q3 the US economy grew by 3.5% on an annualized basis as the first estimate showed.
 The prelim GDP or the third estimate for Q3 came at 3.5%.
-The final reading released this week is expected to come at 3.6%.
+The final reading released this week is expected to remain unchanged at 3.5% again.
 Please follow us for live coverage of this event and the impact it might have on the currency by experienced market analysts.

 <% indicator.indicator_name %>